George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 - Kittle has seen the ball thrown his way nine times in the red zone this season, 14.3% of his team's 63 red zone pass attempts.

-- The 49ers have thrown the football in 50.7% of their plays from scrimmage this year while running the ball 49.3% of the time.
+- The 49ers have thrown the ball in 50.7% of their plays from scrimmage this year while staying on the ground 49.3% of the time.
 This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kittle's matchup with the Packers.